FAN RULES PDF

 of this rule may result in disqualification.

-student anglers and boat captains from the Sunday evening at sunset until am
+student anglers and boat captains from Sunday evening at sunset prior to tournament

-check in tournament day.
-Contestants and coaches may not enter tournament
+until the stated launch time tournament day.
+Contestants and coaches may not enter.

-waters to locate bass or potential fishing waters or sightseeing during off limits
+tournament waters to identify bass or potential fishing waters or sightseeing during off

-period.
-Testing equipment on tournament waters after the start of the
+limits period.
+Testing equipment on tournament waters after the start of the pre-

-pretournament meeting is permitted only with prior approval from the
+tournament meeting is allowed only with prior approval from the tournament

-tournament director.
-Once competition is under way, contestants and coaches
+director.
+Once competition is under way, contestants and coaches may not

-may not solicit and/or receive information about locating or catching fish on
+solicit and/or receive information about locating or catching fish on tournament

-tournament waters from anyone.
-On competition day, teams may not follow a
+waters from anyone.
+On competition day, teams may not follow a non-

-non-contestant’s boat or participate in the placing of markers by non-contestants
+contestant’s boat or participate in the placing of markers by non-contestants or

 disqualification.
-The use of cell phones or other communication devises are only
+The use of cell phones or other communication devices are only

 to be used for safety purposes and as directed by the tournament director for